 The Oregon Department of Justice’s project has been successful in (1) mandating all state agencies to complete annual trainings on human trafficking awareness and identification, (2) mandating youth-serving agencies to conduct human trafficking screening for all children at intake, (3) creating and implementing a crisis and non-crisis response protocol, and (4) creating and implementing human trafficking training.

-The Executive Office of Public Safety and Security, in partnership with the Executive Office of Health and Human Services, was awarded a FY19 Improving Outcomes for Child and Youth Victims of Trafficking grant.
-The project strengthened Massachusetts’s existing Multi-Disciplinary Team model to enhance a statewide approach to improving outcomes for child and youth victims of sex or labor trafficking.
-This approach increased law enforcement coordination across counties and strengthened home-based placements for child and youth victims.
+The Executive Office of Public Safety and Security, in partnership with the Executive Office of Health and Human Services, was awarded a FY19 Improving Outcomes for Human Trafficking of Child and Youth Victims grant.
+This grant funding leveraged existing law enforcement and child welfare efforts and coordinated with local survivor-led organizations to strengthen a statewide systemic approach to improving outcomes for child and youth victims of sex or labor trafficking.
+This project improved law enforcement and MDT coordination across counties, established a statewide human trafficking response guideline, implemented local MDT protocols for the response to human trafficking, and developed training for the Department of Children and Families caseworker staff, family resource staff, and intensive foster care provider staff on how to support caregivers.